CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/README.md

 As your fighters are NFT you can trade them as much as you want.

-You can even lend your imaginative fighters (NFTs) to other plaers anad earn interest on the fights they win when other players use them.
+You can even lend your imaginative fighters (NFTs) to other players and earn interest on the fights they win when other players use them.

 </details>